Social Media Marketing Blog

 Tip #3: Use Hints of Red, Green, and Black in Your Juneteenth Graphics

-The Pan-African flag is a symbol of freedom, represents all people of the diaspora, and has three main colours.
+The Pan-African flag is a symbol of freedom, represents all people of the diaspora, and has three main colors:

 Even if you have a dedicated color palette for your brand, try to integrate these colors for your Juneteenth social media posts.